Madhur Kapila: Career

-Kapila started her writing career early when she was aged 12.
+Madhur Kapila started her writing career early when she was aged 12.
 Her first novel Bhatke Rahi (Hindi: भटके रही) told the story of a woman through her experiences during the Partition of India and following the country's independence in 1947.
 She moved to Chandigarh in 1977 after her marriage to journalist Ramesh Kapila.
 During this time she emerged as an art critic and contributed to many newspapers and magazines as a freelance journalist and an art critic.
 The Dainik Tribune, Dinaman, the Punjab Kesari, the Jansatta, Hindi Hindustan newspapers and various literary journals and magazines such as Hans, Vartamaan Sahitya, Vaagarth, Naya Gyanodaya (Bharatiya Jnanpith), Dastak, Irawati, Harigandha, Jaagriti and many more have published her short stories and literary columns, including the Kala Kshetraya – a weekly art and literature column in the Dainik Tribune which also serialized and published her first novel Satwan Swar (Hindi: सातवाँ स्वर).
 In a later interview, Kapila would note that an interview of the Hindi author and playwright, Bhisham Sahni, was her first journalistic assignment.